graysonarts/TheBodyPolitic/README.md

 This installation is an openframeworks application with ofxPiMapper handling the wrapping for the projection mapping.
 The mannequin was purchased from an architectural salvage store, and the outer layer of paint was stripped off painstakingly with a heatgun, scrapper, and lots of time.
-The images are projected with a KK(need projector information) mounted on a manfrotto tripod.
+The images are projected with an Optoma DLP Project mounted on a microphone stand with a Manfrotto superclamp.

 We load the data downloaded from [data.world](https://data.world/) and store it locally.
 We then bucket and aggregate along the time and country dimensions.